-For specific procedural and legislative requirements regarding off-campus learning experiences, refer to Off-campus Education or contact the Programs of Study and Resources Sector - Citizenship and Career Pathways.
+For specific procedural and legislative requirements regarding off-campus learning experiences, refer to Off-campus Education or contact the Pathways.

 Reporting Off-campus Education Learning Experience Credits

 When schools report off-campus learning experience marks and credits in PASI, they are to report the marks and credits given for CTS courses separately.
 For example, a student who took work experience for a total of 6 credits, which included the required HCS3000: Workplace Safety Systems course, should be reported as having taken a 1-credit CTS course and a 5-credit Work Experience 15 course.